The built environment and transportation provide us with shelter and mobility that

 Engineering and Community Engagement

-Combine design, research, and engineering principles to address needs of communities in the U.S. and abroad, all while stressing cultural awareness, sustainability, innovation, and teamwork.
+Combine design, research, and engineering principles to address the needs of communities in the U.S. and abroad, all while stressing cultural awareness, sustainability, innovation, and teamwork.

 Engineering Design

-Further engage in the discipline of engineering through project-based curriculum with the potential for sustainable solution development.
+Further engage in the discipline of engineering through a project-based curriculum with the potential for sustainable solution development.

 Engineering Design with Digital Tools

-Further engage in the discipline of engineering through project-based curriculum with a focus on digital tools in the pursuit of sustainable solution development.
+Further engage in the discipline of engineering through a project-based curriculum with a focus on digital tools in the pursuit of sustainable solution development.

 Architecture